Azure/reliable-web-app-pattern-java/README.md

 ## Videos

-Forthcoming is a video series that details the reliable web app pattern for Java.
+The internally accessible video covers the details of reliable web app pattern for Java.
+For more information, see [Reliable web app pattern videos (Sharepoint)](https://aka.ms/rwa-java-video).

 ## Architecture